Thames Travel

 Thames Travel is a bus operator serving the southern part of the English county of Oxfordshire.
-It is based in Didcot and is a subsidiary of the Go-Ahead Group's Oxford Bus Company operation alongside Pearces Coaches, also of Oxfordshire, Carousel Buses of Buckinghamshire and Pulham's Coaches of Gloucestershire, having been purchased as a 35-vehicle independent operator in May 2011.
+It is based in Didcot and is a subsidiary of the Go-Ahead Group's Go Thames Valley operation alongside Oxford Bus Company, City Sightseeing Oxford and Pearces Coaches, all also of Oxfordshire, Carousel Buses of Buckinghamshire and Pulhams Coaches of Gloucestershire, having been purchased as a 35-vehicle independent operator in May 2011.